Glyfada: History

 In ancient times, the area was a deme known as Aixone (Αἰξωνή).
 Today, Glyfada is packed with some of the capital's best-known nightclubs, upscale restaurants and shops.
 It could be argued to be one of the most "Americanized" of Athenian municipalities, since an American airbase was located nearby until the early 1990s.
 The base's population contributed in part to Glyfada's character, leading to a unique blend of Greek and American atmosphere and cuisine.
 Although the base is now gone and the school relocated, Glyfada still retains part of its American flavor while continuing to offer distinctly Greek cuisine, entertainment, and nightlife.

 Glyfada was established as the heart of Athens' southern suburbs, because of its prime waterfront location, rich commercial center, and modern business district.
 It has been described as the headpoint of the 'Athens Riviera' and features some of Europe's most opulent seafront residences, gardens and extensive beachfront property, with a modern marina.

-The town hall is located at the center of the municipality; nearby, Glyfada's shopping district has one of the most vibrant and diversified commercial centers of Athens' neighborhoods, with a collection ranging across specialist and designer boutiques.
-Its proximity to a succession of beaches and a concentrated seaside club scene also greatly increases the number of visitors during the summer months.
+The town hall is located at the center of the municipality; nearby, Glyfada's shopping district.
 The area's shopping district runs across Metaxa Avenue and Grigoriou Labraki Street while both the offices of major businesses and shopping areas also dot the Avenues Vouliagmenis, Gounari, and Gennimata.

 At the beginning of the 20th century the town had already changed its name to "Glyfada", a name given because of the presence of salt-water wells, typical of this area.

+Architecture

+Aixoni in Glyfada was the site for a project of Dimitris Pikionis for an artist colony.
+Only a small chapel was built, the Chapel of the Akathist Hymn.

+A major work of Nella Golanda, the Aixoni Quarry Sculpted Theatre is located in what was an old quarry on the slope of Mount Hymnetus.